-Another sustained attack against WordPress installations worldwide has just subsided, and there has never been a better time to nail down your installation before it’s too late.
+Another sustained attack against WordPress installations worldwide has just subsided.
+There has never been a better time to nail down your website security before it’s too late.

-I personally hate scare-mongering, but this really is an example of a situation where it’s better to act sooner rather than later, and take these basic steps to secure your WordPress website.
+I personally hate scare-mongering, but this is the perfect example of a situation where it’s better to act sooner rather than later.
+So be sure to take these 10 basic steps to secure your WordPress website today!

-Many of these quick wins to secure your website are fairly straightforward, but don’t worry if you can’t do them all — it’s better to eliminate some vulnerabilities than none at all.
+Many of these quick wins to secure your website are fairly straightforward, but don’t worry if you can’t do them all yourself.
+It’s better to eliminate some vulnerabilities than none at all.

-Whenever making changes to a live website, I’d urge you to err on the side of caution if you’re not confident following any of these guidelines, and especially if you haven’t done this kind of thing before.
+Whenever making changes to a live website, I’d urge you to err on the side of caution.
+Seek professional advice if you’re not confident following any of these guidelines and especially if you haven’t done this kind of thing before.
 A working site is better than a broken one any day!

-These steps are listed in approximate order of importance, and to avoid unnecessary duplication of effort:
+These steps are listed in approximate order of importance.
+The ordering has also been designed to avoid unnecessary duplication of effort: